diezo/Ensta/README.md

 [<img src="https://www.buymeacoffee.com/assets/img/guidelines/download-assets-sm-1.svg" width="150"/>](https://buymeacoffee.com/diezo)

-## 🧑‍💻 Contribute
-Are you a developer and want to contribute code to ensta?
-Please write me an email at: sonniiii@outlook.com

 ## 👮 Legal
 This is a third-party library and not associated with Instagram.
 We are strictly against any activity that may violate [Instagram's Community Guidelines](https://help.instagram.com/477434105621119/) or [Terms of use](https://help.instagram.com/581066165581870).
 You are the only one liable for such actions.